rheedwahn/algorithm/README.md

 3. Run ```php artisan``` to see all the artisan commands
 4. Pick the one that suites the algorithm topic you wanna run.
 The artisan commands is formed with the topic of the algorithm test.

+#Barter Market

+To run the barter market test on any combination of inputs, follow the steps below

+1. ````php artisan barter-market:run````
+2. Supply the combination of inputs
+3. Wait for the expected result

 #NB

 Pull request are equally welcome as this is an open source repository